-Details: Hi Everybody, We are creating this thread because many of our community users are encountering account-related issues, and we wanted to walk you through how to get unstuck in these circumstances.
+We are making this post because many of our community users are encountering account-related issues, and we wanted to walk you through how to get unstuck in these circumstances.

-Before we proceed, there is a lot of confusion as to what is a Skype account and what is a Microsoft Account.
-Let’s start by saying that all Skype Accounts are Microsoft Accounts since October 2016.
+Before we proceed, there is a lot of confusion as to what a Skype account is and what a Microsoft account is.
+Let’s start by saying that all Skype Accounts have been Microsoft Accounts since October 2016.

-First and foremost, anyone who is having this issue should at least review this FAQ.
-If you haven’t done so, please make sure you do.
+First and foremost, anyone who is having this issue should at least review it this FAQ.
+If you haven’t done so yet, please make sure you do.

 More often than not, the issue is simply that your email address has been leaked by another website.
 Our systems then act with an air of caution and will force you to reset your password to ensure the integrity of your account.

 There are other reasons, but they are too lengthy to explore in detail here.

 How do I get it fixed?

 Visit the Microsoft Account Diagnostics page and it will take you through the appropriate steps to recover your account.
 Admittedly, some of the information we ask for on our forums can be lengthy and hard to remember, but that is the point.
 You are far more likely to have that information than any third party trying to gain access to your account, and we need to make sure it’s you to protect your account and personal data.

 This occurs for many reasons: invalid payment details, checks required by the card issuer, etc. We need to ensure that you are the owner of the payment method used on your account.
 This process is designed to protect you from fraudulent use of these payment methods with our services.

 To recover your account, please visit their official partial block recovery page.